 The FHWA's final rule established five performance measures for state DOTs and MPOs to use to carry out the Highway Safety Improvement Program (HSIP).
 MDOT and the BRTB coordinated on a methodology using crash data to develop regional targets.
-The source for all fatality data is the most recently available NHTSA Fatality Analysis Reporting System
+The source for all fatality data is the most recently available NHTSA Fatality Analysis Reporting System (FARS) data.

-(FARS) data.
 Serious injury data were obtained through the state's crash data system.
 Compliant with the final rule, the methodology uses 5-year rolling averages for each of the measures.

 Table 8 summarizes the five required highway safety performance measures and targets.
-The BRTB adopted these measures and targets in January 2018, with an update in January 2019.
-The rightmost column in Table 8 shows 2030 "TZD" targets.
+The table reflects new targets adopted by the BRTB in January 2020.
+The rightmost column in Table 8 shows 2030 TZD goals.
 This refers to the state's and the region's continued commitment to the concept of "Toward Zero Deaths."
 While MDOT and the BRTB have adopted short-term yearly highway safety targets in accordance with regulatory guidance and advice from the FHWA, both organizations nonetheless maintain their long-term commitment to achieving zero deaths on the state's and the region's highways.
-Consistent with the state's Highway Safety Improvement Plan, the 2030 TZD targets are half the 2008 baseline targets.
+Consistent with the state's Highway

+Safety Improvement Plan, the 2030 TZD targets are half the 2008 baseline targets.